BackOffice Setup for Food Trucks

 Don’t see ‘BackOffice Manager’?
 Visit our Staff Troubleshooting guide for help.

 Visit the Manage Staff support article to learn about editing/deleting staff members and changing employee settings.

 Do you run promotions or offer a meal discount to employees?
 Set up custom preset discounts to speed up transactions where a discount is needed.

 Watch our Creating Named Discounts video below:

 - Tap 'Settings' and select 'Discounts'.

 - Fill in the details and click 'Save'.

-Visit the Named Discounts support article to learn about discount settings and how to apply discounts at the register.
+Visit our Discounts article to learn about discount settings and how to apply discounts at the register.